Tabs3 Software Logo

 What Is an IOLTA Account?

-An IOLTA trust account is the same thing said twice: IOLTA is a type of trust account.
-When client funds are large enough or held long enough to earn meaningful net interest, they go instead into a separate interest-bearing trust account where the interest belongs to that client.
-That decision (pooled IOLTA versus separate account) is the lawyer’s to make in the client’s interest under state rules.
+When client funds are large enough or held long enough to earn meaningful net interest, they go into a separate interest-bearing trust account where the interest belongs to that client.
+That choice—pooled IOLTA versus separate account—is the lawyer’s to make in the client’s interest under state rules.

 How Do IOLTA Accounts Work?

-1. Client money arrives (a retainer, a settlement) and is deposited into the pooled IOLTA promptly.
-It is recorded on that client and matter’s individual ledger the same day.
+1. Client money arrives—a retainer or settlement—and is deposited into the pooled IOLTA at once.
+It is entered on that client’s and matter’s ledger the same day.

 2. The bank sees one balance; the firm’s books see many.
-The sum of every client ledger must always equal the account, and no client’s ledger may ever go negative, because a negative ledger means another client’s money is being spent.
+The total of all client ledgers must always match the account, and no client’s ledger may go negative, because a negative ledger means one client’s money is being spent for another.

-3. Fees earned and billed transfer from IOLTA to the firm’s operating account, and only then become revenue.
+3. Fees earned and billed move from IOLTA to the firm’s operating account, and only then become revenue.
 Unearned funds go back to the client when the matter ends.

-4. The bank remits the account’s interest to the state IOLTA program automatically.
-The firm’s only involvement is opening the account correctly at an approved institution.
+4. The bank sends the account’s interest to the state IOLTA program automatically.
+The firm’s only role is opening the account correctly at an approved bank.

-5. Each month, the firm reconciles three ways and archives the report.
+5. Each month, the firm does a three-way check and archives the report.

-Three-Way Reconciliation: The Routine That Keeps You Compliant
+Three-Way Check: The Routine That Keeps You Compliant

-Three-way reconciliation is the heart of trust compliance, and the first thing a bar auditor asks for.
+Three-way check is the heart of trust compliance, and the first thing a bar auditor asks for.
 Three numbers must agree:

-1. The bank statement balance, adjusted for deposits and checks that haven’t cleared.
+1. The bank statement balance, adjusted for deposits and checks that have not cleared.

 2. The firm’s trust ledger (checkbook) balance from its books.